HLTech/SqlEventStore4J/README.md

 }
 ```

-Please note that in additional to repository created in [dealing with aggregates](#DealingWithAggregates) chapter there is additional parameter AGGREGATE_VERSION_APPLIER.
+Please note, that in addition to repository created in [dealing with aggregates](#DealingWithAggregates) chapter, there is additional parameter AGGREGATE_VERSION_APPLIER.
 Repository will use that to set current version of aggregate.
-After that we can pass that version when saving events in repository to ensure that you deal with latest version of aggregate.
+After that we can pass that version when saving events in repository, to ensure that you deal with latest version of aggregate.
 Let’s now use OrderRepository to deal with optimistic locking.

 ```java